-On the ISP side, many email domains were discontinued in 2017 including British broadband provider EE who owned numerous domains, most notably Orange.net, Terra’s mail service retired on June 30th, 2017, and Vodafone NZ announcing their email service shutting down on November 30th, 2017.
-Time Warner Cable also announced that Road Runner’s FBL was deactivated in mid-October.
+On the ISP side, many email domains were discontinued in 2017, including British broadband provider EE, who owned numerous domains, most notably Orange.net.
+Terra’s mail service retired on June 30, 2017, and Vodafone NZ announced their email service would shut down on November 30, 2017.
+Time Warner Cable also announced Road Runner’s FBL was deactivated in mid-October.

-2017 also saw email platforms & security vendors announce exciting changes.
-This past April, Experian PLC announced it would sell 75% of its cross-channel and email marketing line of business to Vector Capital, which has rebranded this cross-channel marketing business into Cheetah Digital.
+2017 saw email platforms and security vendors announce exciting changes.
+This past April, Experian PLC announced it would sell 75% of its cross-channel and email marketing line of business to Vector Capital, which rebranded this cross-channel marketing business into Cheetah Digital.
 In November, Proofpoint acquired Cloudmark in a move that bolsters its position in the email data and security space.

-We also witnessed an exciting email tech IPO with SendGrid, who was listed on the NYSE on November 15th, raising $131 million during its first day on the market.
-“SendGrid’s market opportunity is approximately $11 billion today, and we believe we have a long-term growth opportunity to build our business and doing so as a public company gives us a great opportunity to execute our vision.”
-Yancey Spruill, CFO, SendGrid.
+We also witnessed an exciting email tech IPO with SendGrid, listed on the NYSE on November 15, raising $131 million during its first day on the market.
+“SendGrid’s market opportunity is approximately $11 billion today, and we believe we have a long-term growth opportunity to build our business and doing so as a public company gives us a great opportunity to execute our vision,” said Yancey Spruill, CFO of SendGrid.

 With the advancement of digital communication through social media, push messaging, mobile apps, and video chat, email remains the most important communication channel for marketers across generations.
-That’s a lot to be said for a digital marketing channel that is over 40 years old.
+That’s a lot to be said for a digital marketing channel more than 40 years old.
 Email marketing and adoption grew 86% over the past two years, and the number of email users in the US is projected to grow to 244.5 million by the end of 2017.
-With returns on investment averaging $44 for every $1 spent, there is simply no denying email’s staying power over the years.
+With returns on investment averaging $44 for every $1 spent, there is simply no denying email’s staying-power over the years.

 View Email Year in Review: 2017 infographic below.